mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 floats, booleans, binary, lists, arrays, dates, and more.

 ## (key, value)
 The `(key, value)` notation is used in many places (such as Spark) and in MapReduce Paradigm.
-In MapReduce paradigm everything works as a `(key, value)`.
-Note that the `key` and `value` can be
+In MapReduce paradigm everything works as a
+`(key, value)`.
+Note that the `key` and `value` can be a simple or combined data type:

 * simple data type: such as String, Integer, Double, ...
 * combined data types: tuples, structures, arrays, lists, ...

-In MapReduce, `map()`, `reduce()`, and `combine()` functions use `(key, value)` pairs as an input and output:
+In MapReduce, `map()`, `reduce()`, and `combine()` functions use `(key, value)` pairs as an input and
+output:

 The Map output types should match the input types of the Reduce as shown below:

+	#------------------
+	# Mapper function:
+	#------------------
 	# K1: as a key to map() function
 	# V1: as a value to map() function
 	# mapper can emit 0, 1, 2, ... of (K2, V2) pairs
 	map(K1, V1) -> { (K2, V2) }

+	#------------------
+	# Reducer function:
+	#------------------
 	# reducer can emit 0, 1, 2, ... of (K3, V3) pairs
 	# K2 is a unique key from mapper's keys outputs
 	# [V2, ...] are all values associated with the key K2